dysonltd/mpr121-hal/README.md

 The implementation provides a similar API to the C++ Adafruit library.
 It should work with similar boards using the Mpr121 as well.

+## Development

+The crate is considered complete at the moment.
+It provides the core functionality as well as helper functions.
+It stays in pre-1.0 release in case errors are found within the next year.
+Otherwise it'll change to 1.0 around Nov.
+2023.

 ## License

 Licensed under either of